NACLab/ngc-learn/docs/museum/pcn_discrim.md

 uses the labels to drive the error cells at the very top layer (at $\mathbf{e}^3) during training.

-Finally, since the model exhibit training code collects your model's training and validation accuracy measurements at the end of each pass through the data (or "epoch"), you can write some Python code to plot the model's learning curves like so:
+Finally, since the model exhibit training code collects your model's training and validation likelihood measurements at the end of each pass through the data (i.e., "epoch"), you can write some Python code to plot the model's learning curves like so:

 ```python
 import matplotlib